-But sometimes, we get something that totally blows our mind.
-Sometimes, we find a free-to-play game that doesn’t try to dupe gamers out of money or are not intentionally boring in order to make the unlocks you have to buy exciting.
+But sometimes, we get something that totally blows our minds.
+Sometimes, we find a free-to-play game that doesn’t try to dupe gamers out of money or is not intentionally boring in order to make the unlocks you have to buy exciting.

 Multiplayer Online Battle Arenas still rule the free-to-play scene.
 Not only do they have a humongous amount of users, but Dota 2 still holds the record for the largest e-sports prize on earth.
 The International 5 has a prize pool of more than $20 million in 2017.
 Just WOW!

 If you’ve still never tried immersing in MOBA waters, it’s good to know that Dota 2 is the progeny to the WarCraft III game or Defense of the Ancients – the great godfather of the whole genre.
 Players choose a hero and fight it out versus the opposing team, fighting to beat the enemy base by defeating foes with skillful tactics.
 Or, if you’re like my friends, you choose a hero and do something stupid in 5 minutes in, and your entire posse gets mad because they know that you’re all beaten.

 One of the MOBA big three is Blizzard’s own – Heroes of the Storm.
 It’s a bit more accessible than both Dota 2 and LOL because it comes at the cost of a lower skill bracket.

 However, Blizzard seems more willing to check the waters too – like putting a two-headed monster that needs to be played by two different players at the same time.
 Call it cool.
 Call it dumb.
 It’s at least unique.

 Team Fortress 2